Dublin Therapeutic Massage Clinic

 New protective cover for the massage plinth (which is sweat and stain resistant and suitable for cleaning and sanitising) – this is to ensure the top of the bed surface can be cleaned and sanitised fully between clients

 - Treatment rooms have been assessed to insure all equipment can be sanitised readily between clients.

 - Areas where clothing is placed will be prioritised for cleaning between clients.

-- Freshly washed and ironed linen for each client will be placed on top of the PVC cover (This includes plinth covers, top sheet, mop cap to cover face cradle and if required towel.
+- Freshly washed and ironed linen for each client will be placed on top of the plinth cover (This includes plinth covers, top sheet, mop cap to cover face cradle and if required towel.